ITISFoundation/osparc-manual/docs/study_setup/JupyterLabs.md

 <iframe width="784" height="441" src="https://www.youtube.com/embed/H1fB0M7FKmk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-## Jupyter Octave+Python Math
+## JupyterLab Math
 This Service gives you a choice of creating notebooks with either Octave or Python.
-The ```Python (maths)``` kernel has preinstalled modules for mathematical modeling and data analysis.
+The ```Python (maths)``` kernel has preinstalled modules for mathematical modeling and data analysis (see details in [this *requirements* file](https://github.com/ITISFoundation/jupyter-math/blob/main/kernels/python-maths/requirements.txt)).

 ## Jupyter NEURON
-This Service is very similar to the Jupyter Math Service, but also includes NEURON-based packages by default, including NEURON, NetPyNE and Brian2 for the Python kernel.
+This Service is very similar to the Jupyter Math Service, but also includes NEURON-based packages by default, including NEURON, NetPyNE and Brian2, PyNN for the Python kernel.
+See details in [this *requirements* file](https://github.com/ITISFoundation/jupyter-neuron/blob/main/requirements.in)).

 ## JupyterLab Chaste
 This Service is another JupyterLab environment with C++ kernels pre-installed as well as the [Chaste](https://www.cs.ox.ac.uk/chaste/) modeling framework.
 The C++ kernels, contributed by [xeus-cling](https://xeus-cling.readthedocs.io/en/latest/) allows for interactive scripting with C++.